MICHAEL GOODLIFFE: WARTIME SHAKESPEAREAN ACTOR AND PRODUCER

 "A very interesting side of our prison theatre was the attitude of the audiences.
 At first they would be easy to please, but we soon found that unless the presentation of female roles was intelligently tackled, any serious productions were impossible.
 Two or three clever actors solved this problem, so that our audiences accepted them exactly as the Elizabethans accepted their boy-actors."

-John Dixon is one of the few surviving participants in these productions: See photo of him taken in february 2011 with Jonathan Goodliffe, the designer of this site.
+John Dixon was one of the last surviving participants in these productions.
+He died in May 2013.
+See photo of him taken in February 2011 with Jonathan Goodliffe, the designer of this site.

 One of the most lavish productions (by Dan Cunningham) was of "Gaslight" by Patrick Hamilton, in November 1943 (click here for the programme).